Anticipated rotational placements for the upcoming year are as follows:

 Formal Psychology Training Program Seminars and Activities

 In addition to individual training and service activities on each rotation, all interns together attend four structured weekly training activities from September/October through May.
-The schedule for 2013-2014 is:
+The schedule for the upcoming year is:

 5 to 6:30 p.m. - Family Therapy Seminar/Supervision